 - Press Brake Operator

 - Laser Operator

 - Robotic Welding Operator

 Opportunities for Advancement

-Graduates of the program may directly transfer their credits into Moraine Park's Fabrication Technologies associate of applied science degree if they decide to continue their education.
-Students who plan to continue with the Fabrication Technologies program should follow the Metal Fabrication to Fabrication Technologies academic planner.
+Graduates of the program may transfer some credits into Moraine Park's Fabrication Technologies associate of applied science degree if they decide to continue their education.

 The information below is provided as a federal requirement in an effort to help students make informed educational decisions.
 Specifically, Gainful Employment aims to provide information related to future potential debt burden in comparison to the expected earnings in a chosen program or field.